PlanckFrames/GraphisDatum/README.md

 # GraphisDatum

 Free, in-browser scientific graphing and data-analysis studio.
-Built for publication-quality figures, Origin-style workbooks, curve fitting, peak tools, and one-click export.
+Built for publication-quality figures, Workbooks, curve fitting, peak tools, and one-click export.

 ## What it does